spaceninja/very-exciting-time/src/episodes/15-aaro-set-up-to-fail.md

 ---
-title: '15.
-Is AARO Being Set Up to Fail? #UFOMamaBear'
+title: 'Is AARO Being Set Up to Fail? #UFOMamaBear'
+episodeNumber: 15
 description: Red flags have been raised that seem to indicate that the DOD is dragging their feet, or event actively working to sabotage AARO.
 date: 2023-05-08
 embedUrl: 15--Is-AARO-Being-Set-Up-to-Fail--UFOMamaBear-e23mp6v